PaperMC/velocitypowered.com/docs/deployment/tuning.md

 We also recommend tuning your startup flags.
 The current recommendation is:

 ```
--XX:+UseG1GC -XX:G1HeapRegionSize=4M -XX:+UnlockExperimentalVMOptions -XX:+ParallelRefProcEnabled -XX:+AlwaysPreTouch
+-XX:+UseG1GC -XX:G1HeapRegionSize=4M -XX:+UnlockExperimentalVMOptions -XX:+ParallelRefProcEnabled -XX:+AlwaysPreTouch -XX:MaxInlineLevel=15
 ```

 You will add these flags after the `java` command but before the `-jar` parameter.

 ### Explanation of the flags

-These flags focus on tuning the G1 garbage collector to be more friendly to Velocity's workload.
+Most of these flags focus on tuning the G1 garbage collector to be more friendly to Velocity's workload.
+One of these flags (`-XX:MaxInlineLevel=15`) tends to improve performance in general.

 Before the release of Java 9, the default Java garbage collector was the Parallel GC.
 This is a stop-the-world collector that does its work in parallel.
 The problem is that its pause